mathewgomas-alfred/mathewgomas.io/reference_manual/dr_minw_debugger.rst

 .. note::

-    Starting from Krita 3.1 Beta 3 (3.0.92), the external DrMingw JIT debugger is not needed for getting the backtrace.}}
+    Starting from Krita 3.1 Beta 3 (3.0.92), the external DrMingw JIT debugger is not needed for getting the backtrace.

 Using the Debug Package
 -----------------------